Equivalence checking for weak bi-Kleene algebra: Preliminaries

 \subsection{Series-rational expressions}

-Rational expressions can be used to define languages, which in turn can describe the behaviour of a program.
-Continuing our analogy, \emph{series-rational expressions}~\cite{lodaya-weil-2000} can be used to denote the behaviour of a program with fork/join-style concurrency.
+Rational expressions can denote languages, which in turn can describe the behaviour of a program.
+Continuing our analogy, \emph{series-rational expressions}~\cite{lodaya-weil-2000} can denote the behaviour of a program with fork/join-style concurrency.
 Essentially, these are rational expressions extended with parallel composition.

 \begin{defi} The set of \emph{series-rational expressions}, or \emph{sr-expressions} for short, denoted $\terms$, is the smallest set generated by the grammar

 \end{defi}

 Like rational expressions, series-rational expressions have a straightforward semantics in terms of sp-languages, where each operator is interpreted as an operator on sp-languages.